-Take a break, take a long break actually.
+Take a break, take a very long break actually.

 Heck, why not even take a day or two?
-Come back to it and start proofreading, I guarantee you’ll end up making more changes than you thought.
+Then come back to it and start editing and proofreading, I guarantee you’ll end up making more changes than you thought.

 Then take another break… Maybe sleep on it for one more night.
 Go back to it the next day and make your final edit.

-In addition and if possible, get someone else to proofread it out loud for you.
-Ask them to provide ‘productive criticism’.
+In addition, and if possible, get someone else to proofread it out loud for you.
+Ask them to provide some ‘productive criticism’.
 That’s if you can take it 🙂

-Tip: If you’re too quick to get your post published without proofreading it properly, I guarantee you that you’ll lose sleep over it, trust me I know… Often I’ve published a post and gone back to it to edit it again because I wasn’t happy with it.
+Tip: If you’re too quick to get your post published without proofreading it properly, I guarantee you that you’ll lose sleep over it, trust me I know… I’ve done this many times, published a post, then gone back to it to change some of it because I simply wasn’t 100% happy with it.